COVID-19 Response fund for KEnnebec valley

 Food assistance for 400 people.

-thank you to business supporters of the covid-19 fund
+thank you to business and foundation supporters of the covid-19 fund

 Thanks to our other leading business funders: Bangor Savings Bank; Charlie's Family of Dealerships; G&E Roofing; Gagnon Dental; NEWS CENTER Maine; Poland Spring, part of the Nestle Waters family; Team EJP; and Wick and Ruth Johnson with the Kennebec Technologies Team.
 Several additional business supporters have asked to remain anonymous.